-- Throughput Tests to measure the maximum forwarding rate (in frames per second or fps) and bit rate (in Mbps) for a constant load (as defined by RFC1242) without traffic loss. - Packet and Frame Delay Tests to measure average, min and max packet and frame delay for constant loads. - Stream Performance Tests (TCP, UDP) to measure bulk data transfer performance, i.e. how fast systems can send and receive data through the virtual switch. - Request/Response Performance Tests (TCP, UDP) the measure the transaction rate through the virtual switch. - Packet Delay Tests to understand latency distribution for different packet sizes and over an extended test run to uncover outliers. - Scalability Tests to understand how the virtual switch performs as the number of flows, active ports, complexity of the forwarding logic's configuration... it has to deal with increases. - Control Path and Datapath Coupling Tests, to understand how closely coupled the datapath and the control path are as well as the effect of this coupling on the performance of the DUT. - CPU and Memory Consumption Tests to understand the virtual switch's footprint on the system, this includes: - CPU core utilization. - CPU cache utilization. - Memory footprint. - System bus (QPI, PCI, ..) utilization. - Memory lanes utilization. - CPU cycles consumed per packet. - Time To Establish Flows Tests. - Noisy Neighbour Tests, to understand the effects of resource sharing on the performance of a virtual switch.
+- Throughput Tests to measure the maximum forwarding rate (in frames per second or fps) and bit rate (in Mbps) for a constant load (as defined by RFC1242) without traffic loss. - Packet and Frame Delay Tests to measure average, min and max packet and frame delay for constant loads. - Stream Performance Tests (TCP, UDP) to measure bulk data transfer performance, i.e. how fast systems can send and receive data through the virtual switch. - Request/Response Performance Tests (TCP, UDP) the measure the transaction rate through the virtual switch. - Packet Delay Tests to understand latency distribution for different packet sizes and over an extended test run to uncover outliers. - Scalability Tests to understand how the virtual switch performs as the number of flows, active ports, complexity of the forwarding logic's configuration... it has to deal with increases. - Control Path and Datapath Coupling Tests, to understand how closely coupled the datapath and the control path are as well as the effect of this coupling on the performance of the DUT. - CPU and Memory Consumption Tests to understand the virtual switch's footprint on the system, this includes: - CPU utilization - Cache utilization - Memory footprint - Time To Establish Flows Tests. - Noisy Neighbour Tests, to understand the effects of resource sharing on the performance of a virtual switch.